Peri Marošević: Professional

 Marošević was drafted in the first round (fifth overall) by FC Dallas in the 2009 MLS SuperDraft, and signed to a Generation Adidas contract.
 He made his professional debut on March 29, 2009, in a Dallas's game against Chivas USA.
 In April 2009, Peri appeared alongside 14 other Major League Soccer Players on Cosmogirl.com's "Hottest Soccer Guys".

 In June 2010, having found it increasingly difficult to break into the FC Dallas first team, Marošević was loaned to USSF-D2 side Austin Aztex.
 He made his debut for the Aztex on June 19, coming on as a substitute against Miami FC.
 Marošević scored a hat-trick for the Aztex in a second round Lamar Hunt U.S. Open Cup game against Arizona Sahuaros on June 22, 2010.
 The young striker ended his month-long loan deal tallying four goals in four games.

 Marošević was signed by Toronto FC on July 28, 2011, after asking to be released from FC Dallas.
 Two days later Marošević made his debut for Toronto as a second half sub for Nick Soolsma against Portland Timbers, with Toronto down 2–0.
 Marosevic ignited a comeback by scoring on his debut in the 63rd minute followed by a Danny Koevermans strike, earning a well-fought 2–2 away draw for Toronto FC.
 In Toronto's next league match against DC United, Peri again came in the game as a second-half substitute earning his second league goal in only two league appearances for Toronto FC.
 The game ended in a 3–3 draw.
 Marošević made his mark on the Reds season once again scoring against UNAM Pumas in the CONCACAF Champions League group stage, the game ended in a 1–1 home draw to the Mexican side.

 Marošević declined a contract offer by Toronto FC in January 2012.
 In October 2012, he signed with NK Junak Sinj of the Croatian second division.

-On February 21, 2013, Marošević signed on to play for New York Cosmos in the team's inaugural year in the NASL.
+On February 21, 2013, Marošević signed to play for New York Cosmos in the team's inaugural NASL season.
+He scored in the 44th minute against the Fort Lauderdale Strikers in his first appearance for the Cosmos, the club's first goal in 30 years.
+The club went on to win Soccer Bowl 2013.

-In July, 2014, the New York Cosmos cut ties with Marošević.
+In July 2014, the New York Cosmos cut ties with Marošević.

+In 2015, Marošević appeared for the Michigan Bucks of the Premier Development League, scoring in a 3–0 win over Detroit City FC in the first round of the 2015 U.S. Open Cup.